Kokkinisto is a simple slowly cooked stew featuring large chunks of beef cooked in a red wine and tomato sauce, proper comfort food!

 All too often fresh tomatoes in much of Europe are disappointing, particularly in stew season.

 As a result, I would stick with tinned tomatoes.
-I prefer whole tinned plum tomatoes because I love the way they break down.
+I prefer tinned whole plum tomatoes because of the way they break down in the sauce.

 Serving Suggestions

-Kokkinisto is a glorious beef stew and it absolutely rocks a good mash!
+Kokkinisto is a glorious beef and tomato stew and it rocks a good mash!

 Mashed potato is a great choice, but for me, a celeriac mash is even better.
 The flavour of celeriac plays with the tomato sauce in a wonderful way!